 Benefits can be described as customer value, strategic value, revenue potential, cost reduction, or any other strategic objective your company may have.

 Costs often include implementation or development effort as one of the key categories.
-You may also want to include the impact to ongoing operational costs, or even an initiative’s risk factor.
+You may also want to include the impact on ongoing operational costs, or even an initiative’s risk factor.

 With the Planning Board you prioritize opportunities based on a customized set of Benefit and Cost categories.
 For example:

 Your company’s specific Benefit and Cost categories will be different – some companies based their categories on an ever-evolving set of criteria, while others use the company’s strategic initiatives as a basis.
 Whatever categories you choose, the Planning Board is customizable.

 The Planning Board takes into account the relative weighting of each category that you assign (the weight can add up to any number you choose).
-Discussing the weighting of each category in your planning meetings is a great way to get agreement on what’s important to the organization.
+Discussing the weighting of each category in your planning meetings is a great way to get an agreement on what’s important to the organization.

 The Scoring Discussion: It’s All Relative

 Once you have an agreement on the Benefit and Cost categories, you can begin scoring the initiatives.

 The Planning Board uses a scale of 1-5 to rank each opportunity in a category: One (1) is low Benefit or low Cost.
 Five (5) is high Benefit or high Cost.